PURPOSE OF THIS POLICY

-Hazing means any act that endangers the mental, physical, and/or emotional health or safety of a student, or which destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or student organization.
+Hazing means any act that endangers the mental, physical, and/or emotional health or safety of a student, or that destroys or removes public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or student organization.

 Hazing is against the law in the state of Colorado and is a violation of University policies, including the Student Conduct Code.
 This prohibition includes participating in, condoning, encouraging, requiring, or allowing an opportunity for hazing.
 Apathy or acquiescence in the presence of hazing are not neutral; they are violations of this rule.
 The express or implied consent of the victim will not be a defense.
 For more information about hazing, Colorado laws regarding hazing, and resources for those who encounter it, and how to report instances of hazing, see the CSU End Hazing website.